ec-europa/rdf_entity/API.md

 ### Graphs CRUD

-Graphs are config entities of type `rdf_entity_graph` and are supporting the whole Drupal API regarding config entities.
-You can add, edit, delete graphs also using the UI, at `/admin/config/rdf_entity/graph`.
+Graphs are config entities of type `rdf_entity_graph` and are supported by the Drupal API.
+You can add, edit, delete graphs also by using the UI provided at `/admin/config/rdf_entity/graph`.
 The `default` graph, shipped with `rdf_entity` module cannot be deleted or restricted to specific entity types.
 However, you can still edit its name and description.
 Only enabled graphs are taken into account by the SPARQL backend.

 The order of graph entities is important.
 You can configure a priority by settings the `weight` property.
 Also this could be done in the UI.